Bakersfield, Nottingham: Culture and community

 The Rio cinema on Oakdale Road opened in 1939 and closed due to the onslaught of television in 1959.
-It then became a night club; later still it was converted into a shop ('Supasave').
+It then became a night club; later it was converted into a shop ('Supasave').
 The ground floor is used as a shop, called "Nisa Local" (formerly "Oakdale Stores") with the former balcony level as a snooker club that was closed in November 2008, having since re-opened as a restaurant which has since closed.

 There are a couple of public houses, a medical centre and a community centre.

 Landmarks

-The former public house, The Oakdale, that used to greet you as you enter Bakersfield, stood on the original site of a large farm barn.
-Over the years it has been the centre of the local community and in the Second World War was a bomb shelter.
-The public house has now closed and the premised now house a Tesco Local store.
-Oakdale Road and the pub both get their name from a large oak tree that stood there till bad weather caused damage, and it was deemed unsafe and had to be felled.
+The former public house, The Oakdale, stood on the original site of a large farm barn.
+Over the years, it has been the centre of the local community and in the Second World War was a bomb shelter.
+The public house has now closed and the premised now house a Tesco Express store.
+Oakdale Road and the pub both get their name from a large oak tree that stood there until bad weather caused damage, and it was deemed unsafe and had to be felled.